Michael Bloomberg Says Donald Trump ‘Encourages’ Violence

-Businessman and former New York City mayor, Michael Bloomberg, said in an interview with CBS News that President Donald Trump “encourages” violence.
+Businessman and former New York City Mayor Michael Bloomberg said in an interview with CBS News that President Donald Trump “encourages” violence.

 Bloomberg appeared on Face the Nation to discuss with host Margaret Brennan, among other issues, President Donald Trump’s rhetoric.